fabsenet/blog_en/source/_posts/2015/03-04-pitfalls-of-string-to-numberdate-conversions.md

   - Coding Guideline
 date: 2015-03-04T10:30:16.000Z
 author: Fabian Wetzel
-subtitle: Having a string and converting it to a Number is easy, isn’t it?
+subtitle: 'Having a string and converting it to a Number is easy, isn’t it?'
+description: 'Having a string and converting it to a Number is easy, isn’t it?'
 ---

 Having a string and converting it to a Number is easy, isn’t it?